derekthecool/plover-tapey-tape.nvim/README.md

 ## Implemented Features

+- [X] Enable auto discovery of tapey-tape log file.
+Supports Linux, WSL, Windows, Mac.
+- [X] Draw a steno keyboard in realtime that show your keys highlighted
+- [ ] Show notifications for suggestions
-- [ ] Autocommand to close file watcher when neovim is closing
+- [x] Autocommand to close file watcher when neovim is closing
+- [x] Autocommand to disable autoscrolling when inside tapey-tape log buffer
+- [x] Autocommand to enable autoscrolling when outside tapey-tape log buffer